COCOLA: Coherence-Oriented Contrastive Learning of Musical Audio Representations: Method

-The COCOLA training procedure maximizes the agreement between pairs $\mathbf{h}^k_1, \mathbf{h}^k_2$ of sub-mixes embeddings in the same window.
-It decreases it for pairs $\mathbf{h}^k_1, \mathbf{h}^j_2$ ($j \neq k$) of sub-mixes embeddings in different windows.
-As in COLA, we use a bilinear similarity metric:

 where $\mathbf{W}$ is a learnable matrix.
-The loss we optimize is the multi-class cross entropy: We depict the training procedure of COCOLA in Figure \ref{fig:cocola} for the single stem case.
+The loss we optimize is the multi-class cross entropy:

-In the COLA training procedure, the positive pairs are (fully mixed) windows belonging to the same track.
-In COCOLA, they are sub-mixes belonging to the same window.
-As such, we allow for negative pairs belonging to the same track but in different windows.
-The $r$ ratio has to be chosen well to avoid strong overlaps between windows in the same track.
-In that case, we could potentially consider (nearly) coherent sub-mixes as negative pairs.
+In the COLA training procedure, positive pairs are (fully mixed) windows belonging to the same track.
+In COCOLA (Figure \ref{fig:cocola}), they are submixes belonging to the same window.
+As such, we allow negative pairs to belong to the same track but in different windows.
+The $r$ ratio has to be chosen well to avoid strong overlaps between windows on the same track.
+In that case, we could potentially consider (nearly) coherent submixes as negative pairs.

+In addition to the standard mel-filterbank representation of the input (as defined in COLA), we propose a variant where the COCOLA encoder operates on a pair of mel spectrogram features obtained via harmonic-percussive separation (HPS) \cite{Fitzgerald10_HarmPercSep_DAFX}.
+As shown in Section \ref{sec:results}, this factorized input improves performance and helps us better understand which factor (harmony or rhythm) exhibits greater coherence.